v4rakh/ecolinker/_doc/powerocean/README.md

 ecolinker_historical_data{attribute="To Home",device="7QX3V2A9KLM8J5WC",end="2025-10-19 23:59:59",start="2025-10-13 00:00:00",unit="kWh"} 135
 ```

-## Grafana Dashboard
+## Grafana Dashboards

-This is how a Grafana dashboard can look like, the source is [dashboard.json](./dashboard.json).
+This is how a Grafana dashboard can look like.
+The dashboard's JSON is available [here](dashboard_live.json).

 ![00.png](00.png)